felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

   Specify "-mport 0" option.

 - How can I get stats from miner as EthMan does?
-  Start EthMan and catch its tcp/ip data with WireShark, you will see json protocol details.
+  Check API.txt file for json protocol details.

 - I cannot mine Ethereum with 2GB card.
   Yes, you cannot mine Ethereum or Ethereum Classic with 2GB cards anymore.
+But you can mine other Ethereum forks.

+- I mine ETH fork on my 2GB cards.
+For devfee miner tries to mine ETH and it fails because ETH cannot be mined on 2GB cards.
+- Use "-allcoins exp -allpools 1" options.

 - On dual mining, if one of my miners has 6 cards, with 2 dual mining and 4 single mining, is devfee 1% or 2%?
   As soon as you enable dual mining, devfee is 2% for all cards.
 But you can start two miner instances and split cards between them to get 1% on first instance and 2% on second.